envelope-project/laik/README.md

 # LAIK - A Library for Lightweight Automatic Integrated data containers for parallel worKers

-This library provides lightweight data containers for parallel applications with support for automatic load-balancing.
-Before working on structure elements, the parallel workers within an applications are expected to ask the library for owned partitions ("owner-computes").
-Eventual re-partitioning is driven by element-wise weighting, and is executed at the next logical barrier when load imbalance surpasses a given threshould.
+This library provides lightweight data containers for parallel applications with support for dynamic re-distribution with automatic data migration.
+The data distribution specifies which data locally is available for direct access by tasks, enabling the "owner-computes" rule.
+Load-balancing is enabled by explicit repartitioning using element-wise weights.

 # Features